 But even considering that aspect of things, there were a bunch of iconic songs that I was surprised didn’t make the final record.
 “Come On Eileen” is a biggie.
 “I Ran” by A Flock Of Seagulls.
 “Too Shy” by Kajagoogoo.
 There’s no ABC, no Depeche Mode, no Wang Chung.
 Probably my biggest regret was not getting a Thompson Twins song on the compilation.
 They were so representative of the era, so to not get them on there bummed me out.

-H&H: Were there more challenges in making this record than there was “Drink a Toast to Innocence”?
+H&H: Were there more challenges in making this record than there were for “Drink a Toast to Innocence”?

 AC: In some ways, this record was easier to do than “Drink A Toast,” where I literally had no idea what I was doing when I started contacting musicians.
 Coming into this project, I knew all the stuff I didn’t know last time.
 How to license songs, where to get records manufactured, how to run a Kickstarter campaign.
 Nuts and bolts stuff that isn’t all that glamorous, but which makes up fully 50-60% of a project like this.